 You’ll meet all sorts of interesting, motivated people from all over the world.
 But generally speaking, you’ll find that most of our online students are ambitious 31-45-year-old professionals who fit their studies around their work and other commitments.
 Around 85% of them will typically be in full-time employment, and have extensive work experience*.

 There are more than 10,000 people from over 160 countries currently studying online with the University of Liverpool.
 Another 8,000 have already graduated with an online degree.
 You could be next!

 *Based on recent student data

-All our faculty instructors are approved by the University of Liverpool, and they undergo rigorous training and mentoring to ensure they are highly effective online educators.
-Will my degree be recognised by potential employers?
+Over 450 faculty members teach our online programmes.
+They all have a solid academic background in their field and many also have professional experience.
+All online faculty members are approved by the University of Liverpool and undergo rigorous training and mentoring to ensure they are highly effective online educators.

 Many employers not only recognise University of Liverpool online qualifications, they sponsor their employees to study with us, too.
 They know that our online degrees have the same status and high standards as our on-campus degrees.
 This applies to every one of our online postgraduate certificate, masters and doctoral programmes.
 Recognition policies may vary from one company to another, however, so you should always double check with your human resources department.